SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** I'm not sure if it's okay to put tutorials hours in this log.
 I will confirm it and then let you know all.

 **Link to work:** You can check today's work progress here https://www.codeschool.com/users/SrRohitKandpal

+### Day 12: March 14, 2017

+**Today's Progress**: Completed codeschool Javscript Road Trip Part 2 and facing final challenges of Basic JS of freecodecamp.

+**Thoughts:** One day was skipped due to Holi, Celebration here in India.
+I have to keep up pace now.
+Pretty much confident.

+**Link to work:** You can check today's work progress here https://www.codeschool.com/users/SrRohitKandpal and https://www.freecodecamp.com/srrohitkandpal